-Without a decarbonized power sector, it’s virtually impossible for other industries to hit their Paris Climate Agreement targets.
+Without a decarbonised power sector, it’s virtually impossible for other industries to hit their Paris Climate Agreement targets.
 At the same time, such a transition must take place while preserving system resiliency and sustainability.
-In this installment of our Pathways to decarbonization series, we explore how the hard-to-abate power sector can tackle these challenges while simultaneously accelerating its path to net-zero.
+In this instalment of our Pathways to decarbonisation series, we explore how the hard-to-abate power sector can tackle these challenges while simultaneously accelerating its path to net-zero.

 The state of play

 Electrification and renewables will play a crucial role in a net-zero world—and many incumbent players, new entrants, policymakers, investors, and customers are pushing hard in this direction by transforming existing business models and seizing new opportunities for growth and innovation.

 That said, this transition faces several challenges.
 For one, because the sector is marked by significant regional differences related to local factors such as current power generation mix, policy ambition, and access to electricity, a one-size-fits-all approach doesn’t exist.

 Additionally, the sector must find ways to transform entire supply chains and workforces; ease overloaded administrative and regulatory bodies; preserve system stability as more renewable energy sources come onstream; engage customers to play a more active role; address social inequality issues; and expand in-sector financing capacity.